 Joe joined Kilburn & Strode in 2021 and is training to qualify as a UK and European patent attorney in our Life Sciences & Chemistry group.

 On top of his client work, Joe enjoys keeping up-to-date with developments in European patent law.
-He has written several articles and delivered presentations on the topical subject of data admissibility in patent proceedings.
+He has written several articles and delivered presentations on the subject of data admissibility in patent proceedings.

 Joe has a Masters in Chemistry (MChem) from the University of Oxford where he enjoyed academic success, achieving a Gibbs Book Prize for outstanding results and placing second in his cohort overall.
 During his research year, he designed and synthesised solid-state compounds for potential use as battery materials and investigated the possibilities of moving away from unsustainable cobalt-based cathodes in lithium ion batteries.